-Speaking both French and English is especially beneficial for those living in Canada’s capital.
-Bilingualism is essential for most careers in government, travel or corporate affairs.
+Being bilingual in English and French is especially beneficial for those living in Canada’s capital.
+Bilingualism is essential for most careers in government, travel, or corporate affairs.
 The development of strong language skills at a young age provides an invaluable asset throughout a child’s life.

 “The teachers at the Academy are incredible— organized and professional, but also warm and caring.”

 “The Academy has been a great community to us.
 The values taught at the school show through its students.”

 “We would definitely recommend the Academy to parents of girls who are looking for an inclusive French private school in Ottawa.”

 “My daughter is always eager to go to school and has a wonderful relationship with her teachers and all her classmates in and out of her class.”

 “We love this school!
 The academic program is challenging but the individual attention from the teachers really help the girls succeed.”

 — JENNIFER WATSON, PARENT

 Studies show that being bilingual makes you smarter.
 In recent years, scientists have seen its profound effect on the brain, improving cognitive skills and protecting against dementia in old age.